RaphaelCorrotte/Advanced-Bot.rb/README.md

 require "advanced_ruby_command_handler"
 ```

 Then, initialize the command handler.
-Specifying the directories and the config file path
+Specifying the directories and the modules.

 ```rb
 command_handler = CommandHandler.new(Hash[